-- E2.9 To establish and initiate appropriate recovery procedures, in line with the Council's debt recovery policy, for debts or other amounts which are not paid within the defined timescales. - E2.10 To ensure that money collected and banked is reconciled to the general ledger and bank account promptly.

-- E2.11 To determine, with prior agreement from the Strategic Director of Resources, the arrangements for the prompt and complete collection of all income and other amounts due to the Council for services, and the procedures, systems and documentation for its collection. - E2.12 To notify the Strategic Director of Resources of new sources of income and to obtain the Strategic Director of Resources' approval for proposed changes to established procedures or systems for the collection of this and other income prior to making the commitment for such changes - E2.13 To establish a charging policy for the supply of goods or services, including the appropriate charging of VAT, and review it regularly, within corporate policies. - E2.14 To ensure there is an annual review of fees and charges and that proposals for the level of fees and charges are approved by the relevant Cabinet Member where these vary from an inflationary increase as notified by the Strategic Director of Resources. - E2.15 To segregate duties so as to ensure that different members of staff are involved in each stage of the processes for the identification of amounts due, the receipt of cash in settlement of the debt, the reconciliation of the amount due to that received, and the reconciliation of cash received and banked to the relevant bank account. - E2.16 To make sure that invoices are raised within 28 days of completion of the work/job, including agreed phased completion. - E2.17 To issue official receipts and maintain other documentation for income collection. - E2.18 To make sure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - E2.19 To retain securely receipts, tickets and other records of income, for the appropriate period.

-- E2.20 To receipt income on day of receipt and lock away all income to safeguard against loss or theft. - E2.21 To make sure that income is paid fully and promptly into the appropriate Council bank account in the form in which it is received.
-Appropriate details should be recorded on to paying in slips to provide an adequate audit trail.

-To safeguard against money laundering, payment in cash in excess of £5,000 for any single transaction will not be accepted from any source.

-- E2.22 To keep a record of every transfer of money whenever it changes hands.
-The receiving officer must sign immediately for the transfer and the transferor must retain a copy. - E2.23 To make sure income is not used to cash personal cheques or other payments. - E2.24 To supply the Strategic Director of Resources with details relating to work done, goods supplied or services rendered or other amounts due, to enable the Strategic Director of Resources to record correctly the sums due to the Council and to make sure accounts are sent out promptly.
-Chief Officers have a responsibility to assist the Strategic Director of Resources to collect debts that they have originated by providing any further information requested by the debtor, and in pursuing the matter on the Council's behalf. - E2.25 To keep a record of every transfer of official money between employees of the Council.
-The receiving officer must sign for the transfer and the transferor must retain a copy. - E2.26 To recommend to the Strategic Director of Resources all debts to be written off and keep a record of all sums written off up to the approved limit.
-Once raised, no bona fide debt may be cancelled except by full payment or by its formal writing off.
-A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt. - E2.27 To obtain the approval of the Strategic Director of Resources for writing off debts in excess of the approved limit and the approval of the Council Cabinet where required (see Appendix 1). - E2.28 To notify the Strategic Director of Resources of outstanding income relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Strategic Director of Resources and not later than 30 April.
-This date will be subject to change in line with the Council's final accounts process. - E2.29 To establish and initiate appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly.
+- E2.10 To ensure arrangements for the collection of all money due to the Council, as advised by the Director of Finance are followed. - E2.11 To notify the Director of Finance of new sources of income and to obtain the Director of Finance' approval for proposed changes to established procedures or systems for the collection of this and other income prior to making the commitment for such changes.

+- E2.12 To establish a charging policy for the supply of goods or services, including the appropriate charging of VAT, and review it regularly, within corporate policies. - E2.13 To ensure there is an annual review of fees and charges and that proposals for the level of fees and charges are approved by the relevant Cabinet Member where these vary from an inflationary increase as notified by the Director of Finance. - E2.14 To segregate duties so as to ensure adequate internal controls and minimise the risk of fraud or other malpractice in relation to the receiving, recording banking and reconciliation of income. - E2.15 To make sure that invoices are raised as soon as possible and within 28 days of completion of the work/job, including agreed phased completion. - E2.16 To issue official receipts and maintain other documentation for income collection. - E2.17 To make sure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - E2.18 To retain securely receipts, tickets and other records of income, for the appropriate period. - E2.19 To receipt income on the day of receipt and lock away all income to safeguard against loss or theft. - E2.20 To make sure that income is paid fully and promptly into the appropriate Council bank account in the form in which it is received.
+Appropriate details should be recorded on to paying in slips to provide an adequate audit trail. - To safeguard against money laundering, payment in cash in excess of £5,000 for any single transaction will not be accepted from any source. - E2.21 To keep a record of every transfer of money whenever it changes hands.
+The receiving officer must sign immediately for the transfer and the transferor must retain a copy. - E2.22 To make sure income is not used to cash personal cheques or other payments. - E2.23 To supply the Director of Finance with details relating to work done, goods supplied or services rendered or other amounts due, to enable the Director of Finance to record correctly the sums due to the Council and to make sure accounts are sent out promptly. - E2.24 To recommend to the Director of Finance all debts to be written off and keep a record of all sums written off up to the approved limit. - E2.25 To obtain the approval of the Director of Finance for writing off debts within the

+- approved limit and the approval of the Council Cabinet where required (see Appendix 1). - E2.26 To establish and initiate appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly.